Ietu/YouTubeDownloader/README.md

 # YouTubeDownloader
-Simple command-line interface tool to download YouTube a single video or full playlists as mp3 or mp4.
+Simple command-line tool to download YouTube a single video or full playlists as mp3 or mp4.
 I used this to create a local spotify playlist from a YouTube playlist.
-Automatically selects highest quality pytube supports.

 > [!NOTE]
 > Playlist needs to at least Unlisted or Public, Private playlists can't be downloaded.